 Explore the La Jolla tide pools and all the fascinating marine life at La Jolla Cove.
 Spend the day at Birch Aquarium at Scripps to learn about the ocean’s many creatures and their impact on the planet.
 Spend the day at SeaWorld.
 Explore the Children’s Pool and wave hello to the harbor seals and sea lions.

 What are some fun things to do in La Jolla, California?

 Hit the beach!
 Try Windansea for a less crowded option or La Jolla Shores for a family-friendly day in the sun.
 Hike the cliffs at Torrey Pines and enjoy the incredible views of the Pacific coast.
 Explore the UCSD campus.
 Rent kayaks and explore the La Jolla caves.
-Grab your snorkel gear and visit the Underwater Park.
+Grab your snorkel gear and visit Underwater Park.

 What are some things to do in La Jolla, California, when it’s raining?

-Visit the La Jolla Historical Society for a history lesson about San Diego’s famous beach city.
+Visit the La Jolla Historical Society for a lesson about San Diego’s famous beach city.
 Grab a drink at Duke’s during Happy Hour.
 Explore historical maps at the Atlas Museum, enjoy a musical performance at La Jolla Playhouse, or discover the famous art and music collections at the Athenaeum Music & Arts Library.

 What are the best tourist attractions in La Jolla, California?

-The best La Jolla attractions include La Jolla Shores beach and La Jolla Cove.
+The best La Jolla attractions include La Jolla Shores Beach and La Jolla Cove.
 Enjoy the calm waters at the Children’s Pool, protected by the seawall.
 Take a paragliding ride at Torrey Pines Gliderport for a bit of adventure.
 Go on a sea cave adventure with a tour guide.